nrCDLChannel

 Section 7.7.6: K-factor for LOS channel models

-To send a signal through the CDL MIMO channel model:
+To use the CDL MIMO channel model:

 Create the